roman-milk/roman-milk.github.io/a-babysitter-gets-control.md

  Paul straightened his arms and raised his pelvis until only the tip of his illustrious cock was inside the inferno.
 He glanced straight down his chest at the head of his extended cock-shaft that was covered with glistening juices.
 Then he lowered his body, feeling the immense satisfaction of embedding his cock in Lori's womanly chamber.
 He paused and let the intense heat consume his willpower, but build his gratification.

  When his guts started churning, Paul knew he had to slowdown, or else.
 He slowly pumped his ramrod in and out a few times and then pulled out.
 Pam dreamed about the encounter for days and there was no one more cunning than her.
 She grabbed the keys and unlocked the handcuff on Lori's right arm.
 "I want you to feel Paul before you cum all over his big cock," she whispered in a burning ear.
 "Paul, move over here so Lori can feel your man-cock."

-Report_Story #3
+===

- ****** A Babysitter Gets Control ****** bydawn1958© Just the tone of Pam's voice sent shivers all through Lori.
+Just the tone of Pam's voice sent shivers all through Lori.
 She was determined not to oblige the girl and remained perfectly still.
 Then something hot brushed across the palm of hand and she flinched, but someone grabbed her hand.
 Pam moved Lori's hand sideways until the fingers rested on the middle of her brother's lengthy penis.
 "Mmmm, yes, wrap your fingers around Paul's cock and keep it nice and hard."

  Lori felt the hot shaft and at first it didn't feel right.
 Her fingers slowly shifted back and forth, as Pam guided her hand to keep it touching the searing penis.
 The cock was not only hot but much bigger than anything she had experienced.
 When Pam forced her fingers to wrap around the burning shaft, Lori cringed because it felt extremely thick and long.